You're Admitted -- What's Next?

 - Transfer students: Once you have accepted your admission, you can register for your orientation date.

 Complete your required math and English placement testing.
 You must complete any required placement testing prior to your orientation date to ensure you are placed into the appropriate courses.
-See csuohio.edu/placement for specifics.
+Visit csuohio.edu/placement-testing for information.

 - Provide CSU with a final transcript